-We are so excited to FINALLY offer a No Spoilers colorway set based on one of my favorite television programs of all times, Game Of Thrones.
+We are so excited to FINALLY dye a mini skein set based on one of my favorite television programs, Game Of Thrones.

-I’ve read the books, I’ve watched the programs MULTIPLE times, I have my favorite characters, I’ve engaged in online discussion forums about them, I follow the actors and production people for the show on Twitter, and I’ve even had one dream about dragons.
+I’ve read the books, watched the programs MULTIPLE times, have my favorite characters, engaged in online discussion forums about them, follow the actors and production people for the show on Twitter, and have even had one dream about dragons.
 I am a proud GOT nerd.

 Because I’m a bit obsessed about the Dragons (and Daenerys) THREE of our colors are directly influenced by these flying raptors & their mother.

 Daenerys Eyes: In the books, the Targaryens are a family known for their silver-blonde hair and purple eyes.